rushang-patel/Cricket-T-20/README.md

    - If both teams have the same score, the match ends in a tie.

 Enjoy playing the Cricket T-20 Game and experience the excitement of a thrilling cricket match!

+# Languages Used:

+This cricket game utilizes a combination of JavaScript, HTML, and CSS to create an interactive and immersive gaming experience.
+JavaScript is employed for various functionalities, such as simulating batting and bowling, updating the scorecard, managing wicket losses, and determining the winner.
+DOM manipulation is a key aspect of JavaScript usage, allowing for dynamic updates to the game interface, scorecard, and other game elements.

+HTML provides the structure and layout of the game, defining the elements, containers, and displays required.
+CSS is responsible for the visual styling, including the design of the game board, scorecard, fonts, and other visual elements.
+By leveraging these technologies, the game achieves seamless interactivity, responsive design, and a captivating user interface, enhancing the overall cricket gaming experience.